transfer banner

 We visit alpine regions on our tours and can encounter cold weather any time of the year.
 Most people underestimate how much the temperatures can vary in New Zealand even in mid-summer.
 The packing list may feel like a lot but the best way to dress for our weather is by wearing multiple layers of clothing, rather than one thick layer.
 Depending on the weather you get on your trip you may use all of the things on the packing list, or you may not but it is always best to be prepared for all weather conditions.

-Each guest is allowed one suitcase (up to 23 kg / 50 lbs ).
-This will be whatever bag you check in for your flight.
-This can be a hard or soft case suitcase or duffle bag, whatever you prefer.
-This suitcase should meet the size allowance for standard checked baggage for your flight.
+The suitcase can be a hard or soft case suitcase or duffle bag — whichever you prefer.
+This will be whatever luggage bag you check in for your flight and should meet the size allowance for standard checked baggage.
 As your guide will be lifting your bags in and out of the vehicle, for safety reasons, your bag should have a maximum weight of up to 23 kg / 50 lbs.

 Each guest will also need to bring a hiking day pack.
 Your hiking pack should fit your water bottle, camera, wallet, sun cream, warm layers, rain protection, packed lunch (usually a sandwich, sweet treat and fruit) & anything else you may want to take on your day hikes.
 This should be around 20L – 30L.